juun267/package-sorter_Python/README.md

 ### Implementation

-The Go function to sort the packages is implemented in `main.go`.
+The Python function to sort the packages is implemented in `main.py`.

 ### How to Run